Visitors will be invited to book a slot with an entry time, from 11am, every half an hour to 2pm.

 There are stairs to the museum, and a few steps up to the main entrance.

-Max 20 people per tour/session.
+Max 45 people per tour/session.
 Allow around 1 hour for your visit.
-Not recommended for very young children.
+Please not that whilst there are no age restrictions, it is unlikely this event will be of interest to young children.
 Refreshments available at the on-site Clubhouse.
 Dogs are welcome in the grounds if on a lead.

-Visitors will enter Hursley House through its’ front door.
-Enter the site from the A30390 Winchester-Hursley road, keeping to the perimeter road which runs past Hursley House.
+Visitors will enter Hursley House through it’s front door.
+Enter the site from the A3090 Winchester-Hursley road, keeping to the perimeter road which runs past Hursley House.